onefrankguy/frankmitchell.org/posts/forcing-https-on-in-ec2.md

 The `%{REQUEST_URI}` variable keeps the path and query arguments on the URL intact.
 Specifying  `R=301` flag causes Apache to return a 301 response code, which tells visitors this is a permanent redirect.

+## Final Thoughts ##

+There are a host of other ways to configure your web servers as well.
+HAProxy and Apache can support Nginx's "listen on two ports" setup, and Nginx does have if conditions you can use to check headers.
+How you get your HTTP traffic redirect to HTTPS does't really matter.
+What counts is that you're providing a safer experience for your users.

 [ec2]: http://aws.amazon.com/ec2 "Various (Amazon): Amazon Elastic Compute Cloud"
 [Elastic Load Balancer]: http://aws.amazon.com/elasticloadbalancing "Various (Amazon): Elastic Load Balancing"